danyaleffendi/lab5-xml-webservices/README.md

 - Added attribute too.

 1 addional thing that I tried doing  that is still left is to show author title in table.
+Also I will try that Truncate feature later.